WheteThunger/WorkcartCardReaders/README.md

 bool?
 OnWorkcartCardReaderAdd(TrainEngine workcart)
 ```

-- Called when this plugin is about to add one or more card readers to an automated workcart
+- Called when this plugin is about to add one or more card readers to a workcart
 - Returning `false` will prevent card readers from being added
 - Returning `null` will result in the default behavior